 As well as getting actionable insight into product performance across all your channels, it will also ensure your listings remain consistent with ever-changing marketplace and reseller requirements.
 In addition, DSA technology can help maintain brand and product consistency across all your digital touchpoints, fueling customer loyalty and securing a coherent product story on the channels you don’t manage.

-If you’re an industrial manufacturer, digital shelf analytics software might not high on your wishlist.
+If you’re an industrial manufacturer, digital shelf analytics software might not be high on your wishlist.
 But it should be.
 DSA solutions can give performance data on your product listings even if you’re only selling on a small selection of niche websites.
 It can also help you understand how your customers are shopping on these sites.
 For example, are they typically buying other related products?
 DSA can give the insight you need to build product relationships that help maximize profitability.

 Furthermore, even if you’re not currently selling online, high-level DSA solutions can still provide important insight to shape your strategy and help you meet your KPIs.
-For example, maybe you’re thinking about opening up direct-to-consumer (D2C) channels?
-This is where DSA tech can help you not only get an idea of how the competition shapes up, but also provide detailed market intelligence, freeing up manual resources.
+For example, maybe you’re thinking about opening up direct-to-consumer (D2C) channels.
+This is where DSA tech can help you not only get an idea of how the competition shapes up but also provide detailed market intelligence, freeing up manual resources.